Evoked activity

 Evoked activity is brain activity that is the result of a task, sensory input or motor output.
 It is opposed to spontaneous brain activity during the absence of any explicit task.
+Research suggests that neurological dysfunctions associated with evoked activity involve schizophrenia, epilepsy, and Alzheimer's disease.

 Most experimental studies in neuroscience investigate brain functioning by administering a task or stimulus and measure the resulting changes in neuronal activity and behavior.
 In electroencephalography (EEG) research, evoked activity or evoked responses specifically refers to activity that is phase-locked to the stimulus onset and is opposed to induced activity, which is a stimulus-related change in (the amplitude of) oscillatory activity.